Lurler/TrimKit.VirtualFileSystem/README.md

  - Paths are non case sensitive.
 "Some/Path/To/File.txt" is the same as "some/path/to/file.txt".

 ## Changes
+ - v1.7.0 - Added ability to get FileInfo equivalent for the virtual files in VFS.
+Added ability to filter out unneeded files in containers based on a predicate function (default implementation filters out files whose names start with a dot which is typical for various system files).
  - v1.6.0 - Added ability to pack folders into a single file usable with VFS and with optional obfuscation.
  - v1.5.0 - Project rename along with namespace changes as a part of library collection consolidation.
  - v1.4.1 - Added micro "benchmark" to evaluate basic performance.
 No changes to the library itself, hence no new nuget.